Safeguarding Children and Young People

-The Parish Office maintains up-to-date records of the status of Working with Children Checks, attendance at induction and ongoing training programs, and signed Code of Conduct documentation.
+The Parish Office maintains up-to-date records of the status of Working with Children Checks, attendance at induction and ongoing training programs, and up-to-date Code of Conduct Declarations.

 Risk assessments are to be conducted to identify and assess risks associated with activities and programs involving children and young people to minimise opportunities for harm to occur.